Understanding Optimal Pressure Levels for Efficient Heating Systems

 Boiler safety should be a top priority.
 Follow these guidelines:

 a.
-Carbon Monoxide (CO) Detectors: Install CO detectors near boilers and other fuel-burning appliances to detect any leaks and ensure early warning of potential CO poisoning.
+Carbon Monoxide (CO) Detectors: Install CO detectors near boilers and other fuel-burning appliances to detect leaks and ensure early warning of potential CO poisoning.

 b.
 Ventilation: Ensure proper ventilation in the boiler room or area to allow the safe release of combustion byproducts.